harness/developer-hub/docs/platform/Resource-Development/16_APIs/default-settings-for-jwt-token.md

 - Make sure you have the **View** and **Edit** permissions for the **Default Settings** at the account scope.
   For more information on assigning permissions, see [Create Resource Groups](/docs/platform/role-based-access-control/add-resource-groups), [Create roles](/docs/platform/role-based-access-control/add-manage-roles), and [RBAC in Harness](/docs/platform/role-based-access-control/rbac-in-harness).
 - Make sure you have an active API key and a corresponding token.
-For more information, see [Create an API Key](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).
+For more information, go to [Add and manage API keys](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).

 ## Create a service account in Harness